cfis/ibmpc/docs/part3-text-receiver.md

 2. Type in the program (or `LOAD` if previously saved)
 3. `RUN`

 To cancel the program, hit `Ctrl+Break`, not `Ctrl+C`.
 If you run the program from the command prompt, instead of the GW-BASIC shell, it will appear that your computer is hung after the program completes or you hit `Ctrl+Break`.
 That caused me to reboot the machine a few times, which is always scary because of the horrendous racket it makes on shutdown.
 I figured I must be missing something, and in fact I was.
-As mentioned above, you can type in `SYTSEM` to get back to a command prompt.
+As mentioned above, you can type in `SYSTEM` to get back to a command prompt.
 Oops.

 ### On the Laptop (with PuTTY)